-In fact, it is projected that the normal household wastes 10 to 15% of their income every month.
 So if you need to get that money back, take a firm look at some of these bad money habits.
 Just like unhealthy habits that can put your health at risk, making bad financial decisions regularly can have serious consequences on your financial situation.

 Determining what the bad money habits are will help you avoid them and overcome them successfully.

 Impulsive spending can become hard to control but there are some simple ways to get out of the habit.
 Wait a moment before making a purchase, focus on thinking about whether that purchase is a good decision.
 For bigger purchases you may want to sleep on it to make sure you definitely want to spend out.

 Online shopping makes it so easy to buy almost anything you want, objects, clothes, shoes, bags, technology and more.
 However, for impulsive buyers, this can be really unhelpful.

 A simple tip can be to choose not to save your card details in the online checkouts – when you have to take the extra step to fetch your card and input the details it gives you that extra space to consider your purchase again.

 Having a budget to refer to can also be helpful as you can take a quick look to check whether things are actually affordable right now before clicking buy, which can help you avoid being sucked in by shiny promotions and advertising.

 - Lack of budget

 Not having a budget can make it really hard to manage your income and keep on top of outgoings and spending.